duktig-solutions/Duktig-microservice-php/docs/references/coding-standards.md

 PHP Tags
 ---

-In Duktig.Microservice it is very important to follow PHP tags creation rules.
+In Duktig PHP Framework it is very important to follow PHP tags creation rules.
 Depends on server PHP configuration, the opening tags without `php` can cause an unexpected behavior.

 #### PHP Tags creation rules